 4. Watch Your Grill

 Nothing ruins a cookout faster than burnt food.
 Most often this happens when you walk away for just a moment or become distracted.

-When grilling it is important to pay close attention to the grill – especially for burgers, chops, and steaks which are cooked at a higher temperature very quickly.
+When gas grilling, it is important to pay close attention to the grill – especially for burgers, chops, and steaks which are cooked at a higher temperature very quickly.
 By having your prep done before the food hits the grill, you’re less likely to burn your food.

 5. Have Plenty of Fuel

 6. Food Safety

-Practice food safety whenever you cook (and prep!)
+Practice food safety whenever you cook (and prep!).
 This means never use the same cooking or prepping tools for uncooked meats and veggies.
 You should also use a clean plate for placing cooked meats.
 Never reuse dirty plates that have been exposed to raw meats.
 That’s the best way to poison your guests!

 7. Cook at the Correct Temperature

-Always use your best discretion when cooking on a grill.
+Always use your best discretion when gas grilling.
 Although your grill does have a high setting – it doesn’t mean it should be used for everything.
 For example, thin cuts of lamb, pork, and beef should be cooked quickly and at a hot temperature.
 However, fish, veggies, and chicken should be cooked at a medium temperature.
 Roasts, like a whole chicken, should always be cooked at a low temperature.
 It make some time to cook at a lower temperature, but it’s worth it in the end!

 Searing is one of the secrets to keeping the great flavor.
 To sear, start with the grill as hot as it will go.
-Once you put the meat on, wait 1 minute to flip and reduce the heat.
+Once you put the meat on, wait a minute to flip and reduce the heat.
 The high temperature will end up caramelizing the meat’s surface leaving a great taste!

 9. Indirect Gas Grilling

-Indirect grilling lets you get more use out of your grill.
+Indirect gas grilling lets you get more use out of your grill.
 You can cook entire chickens, roasts, and even bake bread!
-Simply just turn off the burners that sit directly under where you have placed the food on and let the surrounding burgers do the work.
+Simply just turn off the burners that sit directly under where you have placed the food on and let the surrounding burners do the work.

 10. Maintaining Your Grill